chrisemunt/mgsi/README.md

 ### v3.1.102a; Superserver v4.4.24 (20 August 2021)

-* Correct a regression introduced in v4.4.23 that led to %zmgsis processes spinning for mg_web applications.
+* Correct a regression introduced in v4.4.23 that led to %zmgsis processes spinning for **mg\_web** applications.

 ### v3.1.102a; Superserver v4.4.25 (2 September 2021)

 * Reinstate support for native Unicode (UTF16) for InterSystems DB Servers - this enhancement is mainly for **mg\-dbx**.

+### v3.1.102a; Superserver v4.5.26 (2 December 2021)

+* Add the functionality to support clients that implement an 'idle timeout' facility to close down inactive connections after a specified time.
+* Introduce an options mask to allow the type of requests serviced by the DB Superserver to be restricted.
+	* Request types include: **http**, **https**, **globals**, **functions**, and **classes**
+	* The allowed request types are listed as the third parameter in the start-up function: e.g. Do start^%zmgsi(0,"","http,functions").
+	* The default behaviour is for all request types to be accepted by the DB Superserver.
+* Suppress the recording of 'uci error: ...' messages in the event log unless the log level is set to 1 (or higher).